CloverHackyColor/About-This-Hack/README.md

 - Open `System Preferences` and go to `Security & Privacy`.
 - Under `General` you should see [this prompt](https://user-images.githubusercontent.com/79278890/111887197-c6a34800-89a9-11eb-83e2-9fd3d61e2c15.png):
 - Click "Open Anyway"
+5) If you changed something in OS or in hardware cleanup cache rm -rf ~/.ath

 # Overview of Features